 The Bridge Maintenance Section

 Responsible for inspection and maintenance of over 1360 city bridges as required by federal regulations.
 In addition, this section recommends replacement or reconstruction of bridges where traffic levels may have exceeded the original design or bridge condition may impact the section goal of keeping bridges in a safe operating condition for the public.

 Handles several programs to keep about 16,000 lane miles of city streets in good and safe repair for drivers.
 The programs include pothole repair, skin patch repair, asphalt overlay, concrete panel replacement, street sweeping, mowing, and weed control.

-A pot hole is generally considered to be a road defect less than 24" in diameter.
+Within the City of Houston a pothole is generally considered to be a road defect less than 25 square feet.
 These repairs are made with asphalt and are normally repaired with a one person pot hole patch truck.
 This one person truck makes the repair using a liquid asphalt emulsion and small stone aggregate.
 Usually a repair made by the one person truck is complete within 15 minutes after arrival at the location.